California COVID surge shows signs of easing with hospitals strained to brink | Health

 "We're used to being able to hug families, we're used to being able to have that one-on-one interaction with patients, and so much is now done over the phone," McGuire said.
 "And with the increase of deaths, it's made our job in palliative care much more difficult."
 SOBER MILESTONE

-California, the nation's most populous state, with some 40 million residents, has emerged as a leading U.S. epicenter of the pandemic despite health officials' re-imposing some of the country's most stringent restrictions on social gatherings and business activity.
-COVID-related deaths, considered a "lagging indicator" in the trajectory of the pandemic, have continued to mount steadily in California, crossing the grim milestone of 30,000 to date as of Tuesday, Ghaly said.
+California, the nation's most populous state, with some 40 million residents, has emerged as a leading U.S. epicenter of the pandemic despite re-imposing some of the most stringent restrictions on social gatherings and business activity.
+COVID-related deaths, considered a "lagging indicator" in the pandemic's trajectory, have mounted steadily in California, crossing the grim milestone of 30,000 to date as of Tuesday.

-The current post-Christmas and New Year's wave of cases, while appearing to be less severe than anticipated, has yet to peak, because many of those infections will end up hitting hospitals, he warned.
-He urged the public not to become complacent about mask-wearing, social distancing and other public-health safeguards until vaccines become widely available to the public.
+Ghaly said the latest wave of cases, while apparently less severe than anticipated, has yet to peak because those infected over the year-end holidays will ultimately wind up hospitalized, making it vital for Californians to stay vigilant until vaccines become widely available.
+"If you give COVID an inch it will take a mile," he said.

 "It's really taxing our systems," said Robert Gordon, president of the Cypress Lawn Cemetery Association in Colma, near San Francisco, which has seen a four-fold increase in demand for services in January over a typical month last year.
 "Today we had 10 embalmings, and eight of them were COVID.
 So it's myself and then two other coworkers I have back there, and it's just nonstop," said Alexandra Petrini, preparation room manager for the embalming department at Cypress Lawn.

-"We're all just trying to do the best we can and navigate through this the best we know how," she said.
-(Reporting and writing by Steve Gorman in Los Angeles.
-Additional reporting by Nathan Frandino in Colma, Rollo Ross in Apple Valley and Daniel Trotta in Escondido, California; Editing by Gerry Doyle)
+"We're all just trying to navigate through this the best we know how," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)